dbmi-bgm/granite/docs/callers.md

     granite comHet -i file.vcf -o file.out.vcf --trio PROBAND_ID [PARENT_ID] [PARENT_ID]

 It is possible to add impact information for gene (`impact_gene`) and for shared transcripts (`impact_transcript`). `impact_gene` is the worst impact calculated at gene level while considering all its associated transcripts. `impact_transcript` is the worst impact calculated considering only transcripts that are shared between the two mates, if any.
 VEP annotations for "IMPACT" or "Consequence" must be provided in INFO column in order to assign an impact.
-If available, SpliceAI and CLINVAR "CLNSIG" information is used together with VEP to refine the assignment.
+If available, SpliceAI and ClinVar "CLNSIG" information is used together with VEP to refine the assignment.

     granite comHet -i file.vcf -o file.out.vcf --trio PROBAND_ID [PARENT_ID] [PARENT_ID] --impact